Skip to content

 This applies to an Excel file, where the data range is explicitly specified as a Microsoft Excel table.

-If there is a single table in the sheet, or a string is provided as an argument to the table parameter, a pandas DataFrame is returned; if there is more than one table in the sheet, and the table argument is None, or a list/tuple of names, a dictionary of DataFrames is returned, where the keys of the dictionary are the table names.
+If there is a single table in the sheet, or a string is provided as an argument to the table parameter, a DataFrame is returned; if there is more than one table in the sheet, and the table argument is None, or a list/tuple of names, a dictionary of DataFrames is returned, where the keys of the dictionary are the table names.

 Examples: